charltonaustin/blog-entries/unpublished/what-does-it-mean-to-write-ethical-code.md

 ## Conclusion
 This is a tricky and difficult subject.
-Something that professionals everywhere should spend time thinking about.
+Something that professionals everywhere should spend at least a little time thinking about.
 Software engineers have a responsibility to society to be thoughtful about the code they write and what it might do.